EPA Solicitation Clauses

 o.
 Competency of Organizations Generating Environmental Measurement Data (if applicable):

 In accordance with EPA's Policy to Assure the Competency of Organizations Generating Environmental Measurement Data under Agency-Funded Assistance Agreements, successful applicants/recipients for awards under this competition that are expected to exceed $200,000 in federal funding that involve the generation or use of environmental data must demonstrate competency to perform such work either prior to award, or if that is not practicable or will delay the award, prior to beginning any work involving the generation or use of environmental data under the agreement.
 Applicants that demonstrate competency prior to award must maintain competency, as appropriate, during the award period.
 Applicants that do not address competency prior to award must demonstrate competency prior to beginning any work involving the generation or use of environmental data under the agreement and maintain competency, as appropriate, during the award period.
 A copy of the policy is available online at Federal Register Volume 78, Number 82 or a copy may also be requested by contacting the person listed in Section VII of the announcement.

 p.
-Confidentiality Statements (if applicable):
+Confidentiality Statements-Fraud, Waste or Abuse Reporting (if applicable):

 q.
 EPA Financial Assistance Conflict of Interest Policy: